Jeanne Ives: LGBT politics

 In March 2013, Ives said in an interview that same-sex marriages are a "completely disordered relationship" and said LGBT people were trying to "weasel their way" into acceptability.
 Ives said that the concept of marriage as between one man and one woman "cannot be legislated away or redefined."
 When a law authorizing gay marriage passed the Illinois General Assembly, in November 2013, Ives said, "The fact is that this bill is the worst in the U.S. for protecting religious liberty."

 In 2014, Ives joined the majority of her colleagues in the House in rejecting a ban on gay conversion therapy.
 Illinois banned gay conversion therapy for LGBT youths in 2015.

 In March 2016, a Chicago man was arrested for a felony after making two threatening phone calls to Ives over her views on same-sex marriage.
 The man was found guilty in July 2016 of two counts of threatening a public official, a class 3 felony.

 Ives opposed a 2017 bill that would make it easier for transgender people to change their birth certificates to reflect their gender identity.
 On a radio show, she called transgender rights "junk science."

 Ives opposes adoption by gay couples in Illinois.

 Drug policy

-In May 2016, Ives voted against the extending the sunset date of the program that legalized cannabis for medical purposes.
+In May 2016, Ives voted against extending the sunset date of the program that legalized cannabis for medical purposes.
 In December 2017, she said that "the marijuana experiment in Colorado has failed.
 The kids are using marijuana and traffic accidents are up because of it.
 Illinois should not build an economy based on vice like they have in Colorado."